 WHO IS A PERMANENT RESIDENT?

-A permanent resident (PR) is someone who has the right to live and work in the United States permanently.
+A lawful permanent resident (LPR or PR) is someone who has the right to live and work in the United States permanently.
 Permanent residents are often referred to as “green card” holders.

-Being a permanent resident is not the same as being a U.S. citizen.
-Permanent residents may become naturalized U.S. citizens eventually.
+Being a lawful permanent resident is not the same as being a U.S. citizen.
+Permanent residents may become naturalized U.S. citizens.
+For more information about naturalization, please visit the USCIS website.

 This is an accordion element with a series of buttons that open and close related content panels.